cjdbarlow/Part-One/frequency_distributions_and_measures_of_central_tendency.md

 The normal distribution is common in medicine for two reasons.
 * Much of the variation in biology follows a normal distribution
-* When multiple random samples are taken from a population, the **mean of these samples follows a normal distribution**, even if the characteristic being measured is not normally distributed.
+* When multiple random samples are taken from a population, the **mean of these samples follows a normal distribution, even if the characteristic being measured is not normally distributed**
 This is known as the **central limit theorem**.
-It is useful because many statistical tests are only valid when the data follow a normal distribution.
+  * It is useful because many statistical tests are only valid when the data follow a normal distribution

 <object data="resources\normaldist.svg" type="image/svg+xml"></object>